kanhaiyap/POS-Website/README.md

 DEPLOY_HOST=your.hostinger.tld DEPLOY_USER=deploy DEPLOY_TARGET=/home/deploy/app ./scripts/deploy.sh
 ```

-The script pushes the current branch to `origin`, then stages a clean bundle in a temp directory: it copies the repo (without `.git`), runs `npm ci`, executes `npm run build --if-present`, prunes dev dependencies, and finally rsyncs the finished bundle to your Hostinger `DEPLOY_TARGET`.
-Remote install/restart commands are skipped by default to avoid relying on Hostinger’s Node tooling.
+The script pushes the current branch to `origin`, then stages a clean bundle in a temp directory: it copies the repo (without `.git`), runs `npm ci`, executes `npm run build` (static renderer that writes to `dist/`), prunes dev dependencies, and finally rsyncs the generated `dist/` folder to your Hostinger `DEPLOY_TARGET`.
+Remote install/restart commands are skipped by default so the static bundle works on simple FTP hosting.

 Useful toggles: